 NABERSNZ is a system for rating the energy efficiency of office buildings.
 Its Aussie equivalent has been well established across the ditch for around 15 years and has been commended for its brilliant results in driving an average energy saving of 42% across the rated offices.
-We're undertaking a 'base building' certification, which looks at all the common area electricity, as well as the tenancy HVAC systems.
-Office tenancies in the Target Building will have submeters installed to measure the HVAC (i.e. electric heaters), and our common area power supply has submeters installed to help us identify energy spikes and areas for improvement.
+We're undertaking a 'base building' certification on many of our larger office buildings, which looks at all the common area electricity, as well as the tenancy HVAC systems.